A printable version of the program can be found here.

 - Lawrence Friedman, Barnes, Richardson & Colburn LLP

-Precis: When dealing with an export shipment it is important to pre-plan the process, keeping in mind all the regulations you will have to comply with, as well as the liability involved in the movement of the merchandise and the responsible party.
-Learn how to properly use tools such as the Shipper Letter of Instruction (SLI) to improve compliance on shipments you are involved with as an exporter or service provider.
+Precis: When dealing with an export shipment it is important to pre-plan the process, keeping in mind all the regulations you will have to comply with.
+The exporter and their freight forwarder share regulatory responsibilities, therefore communication between them is critical.
+Join us for an interactive discussion on regulatory requirements and learn how to effectively use tools such as the Shipper Letter of Instruction (SLI) to communicate information, expectations, and to improve compliance on shipments you are involved with as an exporter or service provider.

 - Merit Tremper, LCB, CCS, Merit Trade Consulting Services LLC